The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Results

 We find $\log \lambda_0 = -1.477, \sigma = 0.308$ for halos with the mass of $1.28 \times 10^8 M_{\odot} \le M < 10^9 M_{\odot}$, $\log \lambda_0 = -1.480, \sigma = 0.288$ for halos with the mass of $10^9 M_{\odot} \le M < 10^{10} M_{\odot}$, and $\log \lambda_0 = -1.472, \sigma = 0.277$ for halos with the mass of $10^{10} M_{\odot} \le M < 10^{11} M_{\odot}$.
 Thus, we conclude that there is no mass dependence of the spin parameter.
 Otherwise, it is extremely weak.

 We can see that there are small deviations from the log-normal distributions at high spin regions as seen in previous works for larger halos \citep{Bett2007, Delogu2010}.
-If we remove unrelaxed halos, the deviations will disappear \citep{Delogu2010}.
+We will discuss the effect of the dynamical state of halos in the Appendix.